odoo/owl/doc/v3/owl/reference/error_boundary.md

 If you don't pass an `error` prop, ErrorBoundary creates its own internal signal.
-The fallback still renders on errors, but your code has no handle on the error value or on clearing it (short of grabbing a `t-ref` to the component and reaching into `.error`).
+The fallback still renders on errors, but your code has no handle on the error value or on clearing it — pass your own `error` signal as shown above if you need one.

 ## How it works